What We Do

 - Business owners who want to locate to East Richmond come before the neighborhood council to outline their plans and answer questions from our residents.
 The council can then make a recommendation to the Planning Department to permit, permit with conditions, or deny the development.

-- In similar fashion, if a homeowner’s remodeling plans may have impacts on neighbors, the Planning Department may ask the homeowner to present the plan to the neighborhood council, which then makes its recommendation.
+- Similarly, if a homeowner’s remodeling plans may have impacts on neighbors, the Planning Department may ask the homeowner to present the plan to the neighborhood council, which then makes its recommendation.

 - Officers of the Neighborhood Council attend monthly meetings of the Richmond Neighborhood Coordinating Council, a citywide organization of neighborhood councils.